-Japanese TV cancels BTS appearance over shirt’s A-bomb image
+Japanese TV cancels BTS show over band member’s A-bomb shirt

-TOKYO (AP) — A Japanese broadcaster has canceled an appearance of the Korean band BTS over reports a member wore a T-shirt with an image of an atomic bombing juxtaposed with the celebration of Korea’s liberation from Japan after World War II.
+TOKYO (AP) — A Japanese broadcaster canceled a live TV appearance of the Korean band BTS after a photo went viral of a band member wearing a T-shirt showing an atomic bombing juxtaposed with the celebration of Korea’s liberation from Japan after World War II.

-Japanese social media was filled with chatter over the T-shirt, reportedly worn by Jimin in a performance.
+Japanese social media was filled with chatter over the photo of Jimin wearing the shirt with an image of a mushroom cloud with the English words “patriotism” and “Korea.”

 TV Asahi said it had talked with the band’s recording company to try to learn why he wore the T-shirt.

-The Japanese broadcaster apologized to viewers who had looked forward to the band’s appearance, which had been scheduled for Friday.
+The broadcaster’s statement also apologized to viewers who had looked forward to the band’s appearance, which had been scheduled for Friday.

 Most Read Nation & World Stories